 - Comparison of Kodachrome slides from a reference laboratory

 Perform PT on the tests (many PT programs offer limited number of PT samples for “unregulated” tests), but never send out the PT samples out of the laboratory for any reason.
-Depend on the score provided by the PT program to determine accuracy.
+Utilize the score provided by the PT program to determine accuracy.

 An example of how to check the accuracy of testing not listed in Subpart I is to split a patient’s specimen (never split a PT sample) with another laboratory that offers the same test(s).
 Your director should review your results and the other laboratory’s results for acceptability.